 Who doesn't love a good time capsule?
 This one, built in 1952 in Gladewater, Texas, has been on Zillow for about 10 days and is already generating lots of interest online; I ran across it when a reader shared it on the always mesmerizing Old House Dreams.
 While not...read more

 Dominated by large steel windows filled with green slag glass, this Masonic Temple in Oberlin, Kansas, was built in 1931.
 The buff brick facade is elaborated with glazed terra cotta ornament which enhances the Art Deco styling of the building.
 Although the ground...read more

 The Architectural Observer rarely looks at “important” buildings; the focus is upon overlooked ones.
 Some will be antique survivors which have come through time surprisingly intact.
 Many will be old buildings which have been altered without regard to their stylistic integrity while others will be new construction which never had any stylistic integrity to begin with.

 The decline of architectural integrity is just one more facet of the prolific and ongoing devolution of our culture.
 The Architectural Observer calls it like it is!
 Are there more important and pressing issues facing us now?
 Yes, but everyone needs a distraction from those other issues once in a while.
 And besides, this is relevant and much more fun!

-There are 3 kinds of distractions here:
+There are four kinds of distractions here:

 DRAG QUEEN ARCHITECTURE showcases buildings built in one style but which are trying to pass themselves off as a different style.